getcarina/getcarina.com/_best-practices/docker-best-practices-data-stateful-applications.md

   - planning
 ---

-*Never store data or logs in a container.
-Instead, use Docker volume mounts to create either a data volume or a data volume container.*
+*Instead of storing data or logs in a container, use Docker volume mounts to create either a data volume or a data volume container.*

-A natural way to begin learning what containers can provide is to build an actual stack for a containerized application that could benefit from Docker.

 Containers are ideal for stateless applications, meaning that data generated in one session is not recorded for use in another session.
-However, many applications require some ability to record user session activity, making some aspects of the application stateful.
+However, many applications require the ability to record user session activity, making some aspects of the application stateful.
-Because containers facilitate separation of concerns in a complex application, stateless and stateful aspects of an application can each be configured optimally.
+Because containers facilitate separation of concerns in a complex application, both stateless and stateful aspects of an application can be configured optimally.

 A common use case is a three-tier web application with a user interface at the front end, a logic layer in the middle, and a database at the backend.
 In such an application, the
-frontend and middle logic layers, if they are stateless, are perfect fits to be containerized.
+frontend and middle logic layers, if they are stateless, are ideal for containerization.
 However, for
 stateful information such as a backend database layer, or for any data that must be preserved or reused, containers are not the best match.

 ### Datastore and logs

-Because containers are likely to be short-lived and are conceptually ephemeral, more so than virtual machines, you should never store data or logs in a container.
+Because containers are likely to be short lived and are even more conceptually ephemeral than virtual machines, you should never store data or logs in a container.
 Instead, store data and logs by leveraging Docker’s volume mounts to create either a data volume or a data volume container that can be used and shared by other containers.

 Union file systems, or UnionFS, are lightweight, fast file systems that operate by creating layers.
-Docker uses union file systems to provide the building blocks for containers.
-Docker can use several union file system variants including AUFS, btrfs, vfs, and DeviceMapper [(1)](#resources).
+Docker uses several union file system variants, including AUFS, btrfs, vfs, and DeviceMapper [(1)](#resources), to provide the building blocks for containers.
-Using a Docker volume mount creates a specially designed directory within one or more containers that bypasses the union file system and provides a set of features for persistent and shared data:
+Using a Docker volume mount creates a specially designed directory within one or more containers that bypasses the UnionFS and provides the following set of features for persistent and shared data:

 - Volumes are initialized when a container is created.
 If the